Tandoori Chicken Wings Recipe

 Tandoori Wings is an Indian style appetizer where chicken wings are marinated in a spicy yogurt-based marinade and then air-fried or roasted in an oven until they are nicely cooked.

-They are similar to the classic tandoori choice, just that in place of whole chicken pieces, only chicken wings are used.
+They are similar to the classic tandoori choice, with the key difference being that only chicken wings are used instead of whole chicken pieces.

 Tandoori chicken wings are very easy to make, and the recipe uses a few simple ingredients, which are mostly available in any Indian Kitchen.
 You only need 15 minutes of active working time for the preparation.

-Once the chicken wings are marinated, you can cook them in an oven or an air fryer as per your convenience.
+Once the chicken wings are marinated, you can cook them in an oven or an air fryer at your convenience.
 These wings also cook well over a gas grill or over a charcoal fire.
-Infact cooking them in a gas grill or charcoal fire gives them a nice smoky flavor.
+In fact, cooking them on a gas grill or over charcoal gives them a nice smoky flavor.

 I love trying new Indian Appetizer Recipes and serving them for my house parties.
 Do check them out.